Revenue Maximization Under Sequential Price Competition Via The Estimation Of s-Concave Demand Functions: Remarks

 and since $\psi_i' \geq B_{\psi_i' }>0$ a sufficient condition is that

-for some constant $C>0$.
-Note that since $\psi_i'/\psi_i$ is non-negative, for $s_i\geq 1$ the condition is trivially satisfied with $C=2$, indeed this condition coincides with the case studied before for concave demand functions.
+for some constant $C_i>0$.
+Note that since $\psi_i'/\psi_i$ is non-negative, for $s_i\geq 1$ the condition is trivially satisfied with $C_i=2$, indeed this condition coincides with the case studied before for concave demand functions.
 When $s_i \in (-1,1)$ the condition becomes

-where we set $K = \frac{2-C}{\beta_i(1-s_i)}$.
-Note that the left-hand side is always negative, then the inequality makes sense if the right-hand side is negative too, i.e. if $0<C\leq 2$, or $K>0$.
+where we set $K_i = \frac{2-C_i}{\beta_i(1-s_i)}$.
+Note that the left-hand side is always negative, then, a necessary condition such that the inequality holds is that the right-hand side is negative too, i.e., if $0<C_i\leq 2$, or $K_i>0$.
 For example, suppose that $\psi_i$ is $0$-concave (i.e. log-concave), that is $\psi_i = e ^{\phi_i}$ for some increasing concave function $\phi_i$, where $\phi_i$ needs to be increasing in order to guarantee that $\psi_i$ is increasing.
 The condition becomes